 - 1. Championships are open to Athletes who meet the eligibility requirements as published on the FEI website in the Driving Championships section. - 2.
-Qualification results can be obtained at CAIO4CAI3 and CAI3 World Cup Qualifiers.(see Article 913). - 3.
-Athletes are required to qualify in the same Class as they intend to compete in at the Championship.
+Qualification results can be obtained at CAIO4\CAI3\ and CAI3\ World Cup Qualifiers.
+(See Article 913). - 3.
+Athletes are required to qualify in the same Class as they intend to compete in at the Championship. - 4.
+For all FEI World Championships, it is the responsibility of each NF to prove that their Entries meet the eligibility requirements.
+Certificates of capability and records of results must be sent by NFs to the OC with their nominated entries, for their entries to be considered valid.
+(See General Regulations).

-2 Clarification Note: For the avoidance of doubt, due to the replacement of the CAI Y and CH EU Y categories with CAI U25 and CH EU 25 categories, successful completions achieved at CAI Y and/or CH EU Y shall be considered as successful completions at CAI U25 and/or CH EU U25 for the purpose of this Article.
+&lt;sup>2 Clarification Note: For the avoidance of doubt, due to the replacement of the CAI Y and CH EU Y categories with CAI U25 and CH EU 25 categories, successful completions achieved at CAI Y and/or CH EU Y shall be considered as successful completions at CAI U25 and/or CH EU U25 for the purpose of this Article.